|Full Form||Post Graduate Diploma in Management|

 |3||Integrated Decisions Making|

 |5||Applied Business Research Project|

-An applicant should have graduated in any discipline with at least 50% marks regardless of the field of study (according to 10+2+3 scheme) in order to be eligible to apply for the Post Graduate Diploma In Management [PGDM] course The students pursuing their final year of graduation or its equivalent can also apply to seek admission in the PGDM course.
+An applicant should have graduated in any discipline with at least 50% marks regardless of the field of study (according to 10+2+3 scheme) in order to be eligible to apply for the Post Graduate Diploma In Management [PGDM] course The students pursuing their final year of graduation or its equivalent can also refer to seek admission in the PGDM course.
 Many universities or institutes ask for valid CAT/ XAT/ GMAT scores as PGDM course eligibility.

 The admission procedure starts in the second week of March.
-Candidates have to give entrance exams like GMAT, CAT, XAT, etc and the cumulative score is taken for the admission process.
+Candidates have to give entrance exams like GMAT, CAT, XAT, etc. and the cumulative score is taken for the admission process.

 There will be three rounds further for the selection into a university which are:

 The aspirant should download the application/admission forms for the university opted for admission, also have the required documents ready.
 The process may have some additional round's and dates for the process, depending on the institute.